luquelab/bioinformatics-teamCanes/README.md

 # bioinformatics-teamCanes
-This is the group project for the Bioinformatics Tools course (BIL 652/552) for team Canes
+---
 # Description
+This GitHub repository was created as part of the team "Canes" group project for the Bioinformatics Tools course (BIL 652/552) at the University of Miami.

+The repository includes bioinformatics pipeline (available as a Colab notebook here) that provides functional and comparative genomic analysis of unknown sequences.
+Pipeline documentation (link) includes Tutorial (link) on how to use the pipeline with the example data (here).
 # Installation

 # Documentation